Dinesh Subasinghe: Classical music

 Subasinghe was the first Sri Lankan to write a cappella pieces with Sri Lankan national themes for SATB choirs, including "The Princes of the Lost Tribe" for Menaka De Shabandu's choir and "Ancient Queen of Somawathee" for Bridget Helpe's choir.
-These works were based on historical incidents described in the Mahawansa.
 The style of these compositions uses harmonies and a sound which is different from Western classical music traditions.

 Alternative rock music

 Subasinghe led the alternative rock music band Dee R Cee and introduced rock music into several Sri Lankan television series.
-Later, he composed music for Hithata Wahal wimi and Sarangana, television dramas for Sirasa TV.

-Subasinghe is the first electric violin performer in Sri Lanka to combine Asian music techniques with rock music.
 He performed at the 2011 Share the Love concert and on Rupavahini TV in February 2013 with the song "Ra Roo".

 YouTube record

 Subasinghe released an alternative-rock song "E Kale: The One" with Charmika Sirimanne and Ranushka Fernando in 2013, along with its music video created by Ranushka Fernando.
 It became the most viewed Sri Lankan music video on YouTube reaching more than 1.3 million viewers.